RSamaium/RPG-JS/readme.md

 ![Header icon](/docs/header.png)

-# RPG JS v3.
-Create RPG and MMORPG in your browser
+# RPG JS v4 Create RPG and MMORPG in your browser

 RPG JS is a framework for creating RPGs and MMORPGs.The code remains the same depending on the type of game!

 [rpgjs.dev](https://rpgjs.dev)

-## Important Note

-> It only works on NodeJS version 14.

 ## Community